Penalties for DUI in Long Beach

 If you have been arrested for driving under the influence (DUI) in California, the penalties will entirely depend on the particular circumstances of your case, including age, previous offenses, and level of intoxication.
 In California, penalties for a DUI include jail, fines, license suspension, and installation of an interlock ignition device (IID).

-At the Law Office of Peacock & Le Beau, one of our Long Beach DUI lawyers is a Board Certified Criminal Law Specialist with extensive experience in criminal defense.
-Not only are we familiar with California DUI law, but we are also familiar with effective defenses and courses of legal action that can minimize the penalties for our clients.
+At the Law Office of Peacock & Le Beau, not only are we familiar with California DUI law, but we are also familiar with effective defenses and courses of legal action that can minimize the penalties for our clients.

 First-Time DUI and Repeat Offenses